 Continuing straight the trail turns right along the eastern side of the inlet (although their are few views of the inlet through the shrubs).
 Open woodlands and picnic tables.
 Pass by a restroom at 4 miles and you'll loop around another park area before turning east and traveling through open meadows.
 Come to the Poppasquash Road parking lot at 4.3 miles.
 The next section is on-road along a low volume road.
 Turn right out of the parking lot and you'll come to Poppasquash Rd.
 Head left on-road along a causeway alongside Bristol Harbor before returning to the East Bay Bike Path at 5 miles.

 Note; Right, the East Bay Bike Path takes you 0.5 miles to its terminus at Independence Park in Bristol.

-Head left along the East Bay Bike Path to return to Asylum Rd at 5.6 miles completing the Colt State Park Loop.
+Head left along the East Bay Bike Path to return to Asylum Road after a 5.6 mile Loop completing the Colt State Park Loop.